An autocovariance-based learning framework for high-dimensional functional time series: Introduction

-Under the error contamination model in (\ref{error.model}), provided that both FPCA and penalized least squares estimation are based on the estimated covariance function of $\bW_t(\cdot),$ i.e. $\widehat\bSigma_0^W,$ the standard covariance-based procedure is inappropriate given the fact that $\bSigma^W_0 = \bSigma^X_0 + \bSigma^e_0$ and hence $\widehat{\bSigma}^W_0$ is not a consistent estimator for $\bSigma^X_0.$ In this paper, motivated from a simple fact that $\bSigma^W_h = \bSigma^X_h$ for any $h \neq 0,$ which automatically removes the impact from the noise $\be_t(\cdot),$ we propose an autocovariance-based three-step learning framework.
-Differing from FPCA via Karhunen-Lo\`eve expansion of $W_{tj}(\cdot)$ for each $j$, our first step of dimension reduction is developed under an alternative data-driven basis expansion of $X_{tj}(\cdot)$ formed by performing eigenanlysis on a positive-definite operator defined based on autocovariance functions of $W_{tj}(\cdot).$ Different from the penalized least squares estimation applied in the second step, we make use of the autocovariance information of the basis coefficients to construct some moment equations and then apply our proposed block regularized method to estimate the associated block sparse vector- or matrix-valued parameters based on the estimated basis coefficients obtained in the first step.
-In the third step, the block sparse estimates obtained in the second step are re-transformed to sparse function-valued estimates via estimated basis functions obtained in the first step.
+In our setting the observed curves $\bW_t(\cdot)$ are subject to the error contamination as in model (\ref{error.model}).
+Both FPCA and penalized least squares estimation based on the estimated covariance function $\widehat{\bf \Sigma}_0^W$ are inappropriate since $\bSigma^W_0 = \bSigma^X_0 + \bSigma^e_0$ and, hence, $\widehat{\bf \Sigma}^W_0$ is no longer a consistent estimator for $\bSigma^X_0.$ Motivated from the fact that $\bSigma^W_h = \bSigma^X_h$ for any $h \neq 0,$ which automatically removes the impact from the noise $\be_t(\cdot)$ and ensures that the estimator for $\bSigma^W_h$ is also legitimate for $\bSigma^X_h,$ we propose an autocovariance-based three-step learning procedure.
+Differing from FPCA based on the Karhunen--Lo\`eve expansion, our first dimension reduction step is formulated under an alternative data-driven basis expansion of $X_{tj}(\cdot)$ based on the eigenanalysis of a positive-definite operator defined in terms of the autocovariance functions of $W_{tj}(\cdot).$ Different from the penalized least squares estimation, our second step makes use of the autocovariance of basis coefficients to construct high-dimensional moment equations and then applies the proposed block regularized method to estimate the associated block sparse parameter vectors/matrices.
+Our third step re-transforms block sparse estimates to functional sparse estimates via estimated basis functions obtained in the first step.